Last Updated on –

 - Have a budget.
 Without a budget plan, it’s easy to spend on things that might seem important at the moment but in reality, you’re spending on something that might become more of a liability than an asset.
 Having a budget plan will keep you on track on which aspects of your business are truly essential.

-Business name and identity
+Step 8: Business name & identity

 Now you have the foundations of how to start a business.
 You’ve got an idea of what your business would be and now you’re ready to name it.
 Your business name will represent who you are and what you will offer to your customers.
 Your brand name will be your identity.